 Vegans don’t wear clothing made from animals: alpaca, angora, camelhair, down, fur (including fur trim), leather, mohair, pashmina, pearls, silk, shearling, suede, and wool, as well as other animal skins, such as alligator, crocodile, and snakeskin.
 With a wide range of plant-only fashion choices available, such as cotton, linen, hemp, microfiber and others, there’s no reason to use animals for clothing.

 You might ask: but isn’t leather a by-product?
 All animal clothing involves the use of nonhuman animals.
 Animals must be killed for their skins and pelts.
 Even animals who are not killed for clothing, such as sheep for their wool, are bred and raised to be used up by human beings for our trivial fashion choices.
 All of these animals will eventually be killed.

 Many personal care products, such as toothpaste, shampoo, lotions, cosmetics, and many household cleaning products also contain animal ingredients.
 Vegans do not use these personal care products and cleaners.
-Vegans also avoid using products that contribute to animal testing, keeping in mind that almost every ingredient has at some point been tested on animals.
 With the wide range of personal care and household cleaning products available, there’s no reason to use animals for these purposes.

 Stop using animals for entertainment and other purposes.

 Vegans do not patronize circuses, aquariums, rodeos, bullfights or any other events that use animals for human entertainment.
 With a wide range of other forms of entertainment, there’s no reason to use animals for entertainment.